of the Nationwide Blend Phonics Campaign

 - Why America Still has a Reading Problem.
 This 1974 paper is as true in 2012 as it was in 1974.

 - Why Pictures in Reading Instruction are Harmful.
-I would suggest that the pictures in decodable texts can encourage whole-words guessing, especially when coupled with sight-words.
-I do not use any stories with pictures when teaching beginners or remediating students.
-Pictures for teaching phonics sounds is another matter, the Phonvisual Sound-to-Symbol pictures are fine.
+I would suggest that the pictures in predictable texts encourage the unhealthy habit of whole-word guessing, especially when coupled with sight-words.
+I do not use any stories with pictures when remediating students.
+Pictures for teaching phonics sounds is another matter, the Phonovisual Sound-to-Symbol pictures are fine.